 The Land Registry says that the average price of a property in the UK rose by 12.8% year-on-year in May to reach £283,496, as shown in the graph below.

 There are several other property price indices.
 The portal Rightmove provides the most up-to-date figures, but they're based on asking prices set by sellers rather than confirmed sales.
 Nationwide and Halifax also publish their own monthly data, based on mortgage lending.

 All three providers are currently reporting around 10% growth, as shown in the table below.

 |Nationwide (July 2022)||0.1%||11.0%|

 After the home-moving frenzy of 2021, there's now a mismatch between supply and demand.
 A recent survey by the estate agency Savills found that nine in 10 current house hunters have had their search affected by a lack of available properties.

 The imbalance between supply and demand is reflected in Rightmove's 'time to sell' data.
-The property portal estimates that homes took an average of 33 days to sell in March, down from 36 days in February.
+The property portal estimates that homes took an average of 32 days to sell in May, down from 41 days a year earlier.